 ArcGIS Field Maps is a mobile solution that fuses together the capabilities of map viewing, high accuracy GPS collection, smart form data entry, and location sharing into a single app experience that improves the accuracy of your data and boosts the efficiency of your mobile workforce.

 With Field Maps comes the introduction of smart forms in ArcGIS.
-GIS Analysts can use the Field Maps web app to build forms that mobile workers use to collect data and perform inspections using the Field Maps mobile app.
-If you’ve deployed maps for use with ArcGIS Collector or paired Collector with Survey123, you’ll want to read more more about the how the new smart form capabilities in Field Maps can improve your field deployments.
+Map authors can use the Field Maps web app, or the Map Viewer, to build forms that mobile workers use to collect data and perform inspections using the Field Maps mobile app.
+If you’ve recently migrated from ArcGIS Collector or previously paired Collector with Survey123, you’ll want to read about how the new smart form capabilities in Field Maps can improve your data capture and maintenance workflows.

 How do smart forms work?

 Smart forms are the new way to edit non-spatial information about GIS features.
 Forms are built upon existing, published web feature layers and related tables.
 The forms you create are stored in your map you use across the ArcGIS system.
 In fact, the forms are included as part of the web map standard.